elunna/hackem/hackem_changelog.md

 - [x] wand of poison gas
 - [x] wand of wonder (splice implementation)
 - [x] wand of sonics
+    - Immune to sonic damage
+    - Can be used to destroy iron bars or drawbridges.
+If you destroy iron bars, they send 1-3 iron chains flying.

 ### Scrolls: